MrLoh/tobanika.us/index/hotel/en.md

 ## Accommodation for Chicago Vacation

 Note that this hotel, and most of the Wedding Weekend Program events, are in the Chicago Suburbs.
 If you are planning a vacation to see Chicago in the days before or after the wedding weekend, this hotel is not ideal for staying longer than the weekend because it is not in the city.
-We recommend seeking out other hotels in the city or use AirBnB to find someplace to stay closer to the city’s attractions.

-We would recommend finding an AirBnB or hotel somewhere in the Lincoln Park neighborhood, which gives access to the Metra train and the L for getting everywhere from downtown to the beautiful northern suburbs to the hip neighborhoods on the west side of town.

-## Ceremony and Reception Locations

-Ceremony: Libertyville Covenant Church located at 250 S St Marys Rd, Libertyville, IL 60048
-Reception: Kenilworth Club located at 410 Kenilworth Ave, Kenilworth, IL 60043
+Visit the [Travel](../travel) page for more information and suggestions on this topic.